SJTU-PLV/direct-refinement-popl24-artifact/README.md

 Where `cc_c_asm_injp` (`CAinjp` in the paper) is defined in [driver/CA.v](DirectRefinement/driver/CA.v).
-The proof of merging `c_injp`, `CL`, `LM` and `MA` into `CAinjp` which is used in the final step (line 1005) is also here:
+The proof of merging `c_injp`, `CL`, `LM` and `MA` into `CAinjp` which is used in the final step (line 1005) is also there:
 ```
 Lemma ca_cllmma_equiv :
   cceqv cc_c_asm (cc_c_locset @ cc_locset_mach @ cc_mach_asm).